 Here’s how I executed it.

 What else is on the shopping list?
 Marshmallows, skewers, graham crackers, of course.

 And white chocolate.
 And milk chocolate.
-And milk chocolate with krispies.
+And milk chocolate with Rice Krispies.
 And dark chocolate.
-And dark chocolate with krispies.
+And dark chocolate with Rice Krispies.
 No one could say they didn’t have chocolate options.

 How would you like to spread those graham crackers with Delinut (or your favorite chocolate-hazelnut spread) or Dulce de Leche?
 I wanted to include Biscoff spread here as well, but couldn’t find it during my shopping trip (perhaps if I hadn’t decided to bring along 3 children I could have looked harder).

 Let me know if you make your own s’mores bar!